 Kidney & Diabetes

 Martini, Alberto; Cumarasamy, Shivaram; Beksac, Alp Tuna; Abaza, Ronney; Eun, Daniel D; Bhandari, Akshay; Hemal, Ashok K; Porter, James R; and Badani, Ketan K, "A Nomogram to Predict Significant Estimated Glomerular Filtration Rate Reduction After Robotic Partial Nephrectomy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 716.